starcling/merchant.sdk/README.md

 Returns

-1.true - if the encryptedPhrase is valid
+1. true - if the encryptedPhrase is valid
-2.false - if the encryptedPhrase is corrupted
+2. false - if the encryptedPhrase is corrupted
 <!--`undefined`-->